+Rather than learning about this extensive body of research and exploring how it could be incorporated into classroom practice, prospective teachers are told it can be safely ignored.
 Instead they are exposed to a few core ideas from accepted authorities.
 For children's cognitive and social development, they are figures such as Dewey, Vygotsky, and Montessori.
-For reading, they are people such as Goodman, Smith, and Allington, who continued to promulgate beliefs about reading and instruction long after they had been disproved by empirical research.
+For reading, they are people such as Goodman, Smith, and Allington, who continue to promulgate beliefs about reading and instruction long after they had been disproved by empirical research.
 This message is being carried forward by the many "experts" they trained.
-Their education leaves most new teachers underprepared for the job and beholden to discredited beliefs about reading that make it harder for them to succeed as teachers, and for children to succeed at reading.
-Of course, many teachers are highly effective nonetheless; the need is for better training and inservice support to make this the norm rather than the exception.
+Their education leaves most new teachers underprepared for the job and beholden to discredited beliefs about reading that make it harder for them to help all of their students to succeed at reading.
+Of course, many teachers are highly effective nonetheless; the need is for better training and in-service support to make this the norm rather than the exception.
 This situation has been thoroughly documented (Goldstein, 2014), and is supported by observations of teachers themselves (Salinger et al., 2010).